WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 Bedridden in the infirmary.

 ---

 # The Ten Villagers

-Each morning the villagers awaken believing it is an ordinary day.
+Each morning the villagers awaken believing it to be an ordinary day.
 They remember nothing of previous nights and continue their routines unless convinced otherwise.
-Every one of them has a pressing concern that, if left unresolved, will place them directly in the path of the green invaders once night falls.
+Every villager has a pressing concern that, if left unresolved, will place them in grave danger when the green host marches from the cornfields at dusk.

 ---